 Confusion matrix of decision tree of depth 2

+To PD: Please convert this to image format

-Generally, we identify the high risk as positive so the precision, recall and f1 score are all 57.
-If you forget these concepts, you can review previous chapter.
+Generally, we identify the high risk as positive so the precision, recall, and F1 score are all 57.
+If you forget these concepts, you can review previous chapters.

 If we don’t stop at depth of 2, the two finer decisions trees will have the following confusion matrices.
-Again, we assign the unclassifiable first node at depth 2 the label high stroke risk.
-However, the first node at depth 3 is also unclassifiable because it contains equal high stroke risk and low stroke risk records.
+Again, we assign the unclassifiable first node at depth 2, the label high stroke risk.
+However, the first node at depth 3 is also unclassifiable, because it contains equal high stroke risk and low stroke risk records.
 If they are classified as low risk ones, then we essentially obtain the same result as the depth of 2 one.
 Therefore, we assign the first leaf node at depth 3 a high stroke risk value.